At St Patrick's we have adopted the Jigsaw scheme for our PSHE curriculum.

 - Special educational needs and disabilities

-As part of this process, we will shortly be consulting with parents, staff and governors to help us inform our schools’ decisions on when and how certain content is covered.
+As part of this process, we are consulting with parents to help us inform our schools’ decisions on when and how certain content is covered.

 This consultation survey will enable us to reach a general consensus and help us make adjustments to our policy and curriculum based on your feedback.